-A. I think Yalta has become so much a political factor, a political discussion that it would be almost impossible to get at the real reactions of the day and the time.
-I find in all these things when you go into history, the historical discussions, and they get into Congress and other things, they are so con-twisted that it is almost impossible to discuss them.
+I think Yalta has become so much a political factor, a political discussion, that it would be almost impossible to get at the real reactions of the day and the time.
+I find in all these things when you go into the history, the historical discussions, and they get into Congress and other things, they are so con-twisted that it is almost impossible to discuss them.
 And you find on the part of officers very frequently, tragically, I think, too frequently, that their later states of mind don't accord with what they had in mind at the time.
 Apparently they are sort of "backed out" by the political recriminations and accusations.
-But this is to be expected though I think it was far too common except that we had a tremendous political war on.
+But this is to be expected, though I think it was far too common, except that we had a tremendous political war on.

 We had a Republican party that had been out of power for a long time.
-They had built up a great deal of feeling towards Mr. Roosevelt and there was some Democrat assistance to it, I believe.
-And they were trying in every way to find a basis for defeating him in case he ran again for re-election.
-So that you say all is fair in love and war, there was certainly plenty of the unfair in this war; however, much there may be in the matter of love.
-But in all these matters I find that the minute it gets into the political ring, it would be very difficult for the ordinary citizen to ever ferret out what would be the truth of the matter.
-The accusations are so numerous, so altogether remarkable at time, theat you can hardly believe what you read.
+They had built up a great deal of feeling towards Mr. Roosevelt, and there was some Democratic assistance to it, I believe.
+And they were trying in every way to find a basis for defeating him in case he ran again for reelection.
+So that you say all is fair in love and war, there was certainly plenty of the unfair in this war, however much there may be in the matter of love.

+But in all these matters I find the minute it gets into the political ring, it would be very difficult for the ordinary citizen to ever ferret out what is the truth of the matter.
+The accusations are so numerous, so altogether remarkable at times, that you can hardly believe what you read.
 But, of course, you have a large number who want to get in the public print.
 And you have others who feel very deeply and are quite prejudiced.
 And you have other historians who really try to get at the basic truths in the matter.
 Unless you diagnose which crowd you are dealing with, it is very hard.

 It is literally like the Civil War afterwards.
-You find that General Lee seldom did anything right-the other fellow could always have done something better, but actually General Lee dominated an army and led it in a magnificent manner.
+You find that General Lee seldom did anything right-the other fellow could always have done something better-but actually, General Lee dominated an army and led it in a magnificent manner.
 He had his troubles.
 Everybody in the world has his troubles.
-And he might have done something different, yes.
-But there was nobody else to take his place and put up his superb demonstration that he did.
-You might go into Grant's campaigns in the Wilderness-terrific losses that he suffered.
+He might have done something different, yes.
+But there was nobody else to take his place and put up the superb demonstration that he did.

+You might go into Grant's campaigns in the Wilderness-the terrific losses that he suffered.
 I believe that the soldiers called him "The Butcher" at the end of the thing.
-But he became triumphant and he won and that was the great factor.
+But he became triumphant and he won, and that was the great factor.
 The war was over.
 Grant was triumphant.
 There you were.
-It was a long time before they began to dig up

-Confederates who felt they could have done better than General Lee.
+It was a long time before they began to dig up Confederates who felt they could have done better than General Lee.
 Well, I have not yet read of anyone who put up a logical argument to that effect.
 Of course, you are dealing all the time with a Monday quarterback.
 In many cases, most cases, he wouldn't have dared to do the things he talks about.
 But after it is all made clear and all is seen, he can tell you pretty well how it ought to have been done.